-- A campaign against the Boii led by the consuls Quintus Fulvius Flaccus and Titus Manlius Torquatus is ultimately unsuccesful (224 BCE);
+- The consuls Quintus Fulvius Flaccus and Titus Manlius Torquatus subjugate the Boii, but the remainder of their campaign is unsuccessful (224 BCE);

 - The consuls Gaius Flaminius and Publius Furius Philus win a decisive victory over the Insubres and are both awarded a triumph (223 BCE);

 - The consul Gnaeus Cornelius Scipio Calvus besieges Acerrae while his colleague Marcus Claudius Marcellus races to Clastidium, which is threatened by the Insubres (222 BCE);

 - At Clastidium, the Roman cavalry defeats the Celts, with Marcellus personally killing the enemy commander;

 - Marcellus dedicates the spolia opima to Jupiter Feretrius in Rome;

 - Scipio Calvus captures Mediolanum, the capital of the Insubres;

 - Possible campaigns against the Histri (221 BCE);